Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 }
 ```

-In the metadata if the value for `original` is null then it means that the moken is not a forgery.
-If the metadata for `original` is a number then it means that the moken is a forgery and the number is the moken Id of the original moken.

 Projects can request that additional metadata be received and stored with mokens.

 ## Displaying Mokens in Your Project